MarziehLenjani/gem3-mapper/README.md

 ## 4. REPORTING BUGS

 Feedback and bug reporting it's highly appreciated.
-Please report any issue or suggestion on github, or by email to the main developer (santiagomsola@gmail.com)
+Please report any issue or suggestion on github or by email (alejandro.chacond@gmail.com)

 ## 5. LICENSE AND CITATION